NextronSystems/asgard-manual/usage/known-issues.rst

     :header-rows: 1
     :widths: 50, 50

-    * - Introduced
+    * - Introduced Version
-      - Fixed
+      - Fixed Version
     * - N/A
       - N/A